rsususco/zoopaz-radio/README.md

 ========

 * Supports mp3, ogg and m4a using jplayer.
+* ID3 support.
+Currently id3v2, but more to follow.
 * Interface is fully JavaScript/Ajax powered.
 * Playlists
 * Infinite random playlist in radio mode.
 List may be filtered.